Philadelphia skyline

 Working Paper

 Abstract: An important question in hedge fund management is whether hedge funds experience decreasing returns to scale, as hedge fund managers often pursue arbitrage opportunities which are limited and short-lived.
-Extant literature has presented evidence of decreasing returns to scale at the hedge fund level based on OLS regressions.
-Employing a recently developed, unbiased estimation method based on recursive demeaning, we find no evidence of decreasing returns to scale at the hedge fund level.
-However, we do find evidence that hedge fund returns are decreasing in industry size.
-Further tests suggest that inter-hedge fund competition drives this result.
-Additionally, we examine the evolution of raw managerial skill of hedge funds over time and find that while fund performance deteriorates as funds grow older, controlling for this deterioration does not mitigate the detrimental effects on performance due to the industry becoming more competitive.
+Using an unbiased estimation method based on recursive demeaning, we find no evidence of decreasing returns to scale at the fund level.
+However, we do find evidence that hedge fund returns are decreasing in industry size, consistent with competition effects.

 teaching.